 Turn your brand’s features into consumer benefits.
 Stop thinking about what your brand does.
 And, start thinking about what your consumer gets.
 As a result, your brand positioning statement comes alive.

-The 4 steps to build a Consumer Benefits Ladder:
+The four steps to build a Consumer Benefits Ladder:

-- Second, brainstorm all possible brand features that your brand offers, plus any brand assets.
-Focus on the features that give your brand a competitive advantage.
+Second, brainstorm all possible brand features your brand offers and any brand assets.
+Importantly, focus on the features that give your brand a competitive advantage.

-- Next, move up to the functional benefits.
-Put yourself in the shoes of the consumer and for each feature on your list, ask “if I am the consumer, what do I get from that?”
+Next, move up to the functional benefits.
+Put yourself in the consumer’s shoes, and for each feature on your list, ask, “If I am the consumer, what do I get from that?”
 Keep asking with answers that differentiate and move into a richer zone.

-- Finally, move up to the emotional benefits by looking at each functional benefit and ask “so if I am the consumer, how does that make me feel?”
-Most importantly, keep asking the question until you see a deeper emotional space that you can play in, that will help differentiate your brand.
+Finally, move up to the emotional benefits by looking at each functional benefit and asking, “So, if I am the consumer, how does that make me feel?”
+Clearly, keep asking the question until you see a deeper emotional space that you can play in that will help differentiate your brand.

 Avoid ph-at words in your brand positioning

 Ph-at Words are vague words that mean so many things, they mean nothing at all.
-The best examples I have are nice, interesting, or quality.
-It is interesting that interesting is such a boring word.
+For example, ph-at words include nice, great, interesting, or quality.

 When you define your brand positioning, the specific words you choose must matter to your consumers.
-Most importantly, your brand positioning statement should leave zero room for interpretation.
+Importantly, your brand positioning statement should leave zero room for interpretation.

 Functional consumer benefits

-To help brand leaders kickstart their brand positioning work, I have taken the 9 functional need state zones that expands to over 50 potential functional benefits.
-As you look through the list, gravitate to the functional benefits you think will fit the needs of your consumers and differentiates your brand by looking for words where your brand does it better than competitors.
-Start with our words and then layer in your own creative language with the specific category or consumer language.
+To help brand leaders kickstart their brand positioning work, I have created 12 functional zones that expand to over 50 potential functional benefits.
+For instance, as you look through the list, gravitate to the functional benefits you think will fit your consumers’ needs and differentiate your brand by looking for words where your brand does it better than competitors.
+While you might start with our words, try to layer your creative language with specific category or consumer language.